Minituff/nautical-backup/docs/advanced/advanced.md

     ```

 ## Alternative Destination Directories
-We can also remap the distination directory for any container we'd like.
+We can also remap the destination directory for any container we'd like.

 === "Example 1"